alexgo-io/alexlab-doc/product-features/farming/how-to.md

 # How to farm & harvest

 Yield farming takes a few easy steps to get set up.
+It works very similar to standard staking, with the key difference being that the tokens you stake are LP tokens.
+As in traditional staking, you lock up your tokens for a certain period (measured in cycles) and earn rewards over time.
+After each cycle, you will have rewards available to harvest.

-First, you're going to need some LP tokens to stake in a farm.
 It is very important to understand that farms only accept their specific native LP tokens.
 For example, the STX-ALEX farm will only accept STX-ALEX LP tokens, which are the tokens you receive in exchange for providing liquidity to the STX-ALEX pool.
 There are different LP tokens corresponding to each liquidity pool on the ALEX Lab Platform.

 With this information in mind, choose the guide that best fits your needs.